AdobeDocs/campaign-classic.en/help/integrations/using/inserting-a-shared-asset.md

 ---
 # Inserting a shared asset{#inserting-a-shared-asset}

+>[!CAUTION]
+>
+> Experience Cloud Assets is now decommissioned.
+For new implementation, you can no longer integrate Experience Cloud Assets with Adobe Campaign Classic.

 Assets shared from Adobe Experience Cloud can be used in your emails and landing pages as follows:

 1. Create a new email or a new landing page.